DjangoGirls/tutorial/django_forms/README.md

 Nothing!
 We are once again on the same page and our text is gone... and no new post is added.
 So what went wrong?

 The answer is: nothing.
-We need to do a little bit more work in our view.
+We need to do a little bit more work in our *view*.

 ## Saving the form